 The Equality and Diversity Unit also works with other departments, such as Human Resources and Computing Services to ensure that the needs of staff are met.
 You can find detailed information for disabled staff available on our Useful Policies and Information page.

 There is a dedicated team of advisors within the Disability Advice Services, who are available to offer you advice and guidance relating to a range of disability issues including dyslexia, physical disability and mental health.
-There is also important information on the Student Support Services web pages regarding international disabled students, with details of the support available for disabled students who come to the UK to study.

 The Students' Union Council has a Students with Disabilities Officer who represents the needs of its disabled students and promotes inclusion through the organisation of events and campaigns.
 The Vice President for Welfare and Education also represents and supports the welfare issues of all students, including disabled students.